 The Bureau of Criminal Investigations (BCI) is made of detectives primarily responsible for the investigation of criminal offenses to include, death investigations, sexual assaults, child sex crimes, child abuse, robberies, embezzlements, burglaries, fraud and other complex investigations.
 There are specialized units within BCI to include the Arson Unit, Polygraph Unit, Drug Diversion Unit (DDU), and Computer Crime Unit.
 Each of these units are made up of detectives with advanced specialized training.

-Special Investigations is comprised of the Narcotics Investigation Unit (NIU), Vermont Intelligence Center (VIC), and Executive Protection Unit (EPU).
+Special Investigations is composed of the Narcotics Investigation Unit (NIU), the Vermont Intelligence Center (VIC) and the Homeland Security Unit (HSU).
 Members assigned to federal joint task forces also fall under Special Investigations.

 Special Investigations works closely with federal, state, county and local law enforcement and intelligence agencies within Vermont and across the country.